Progress indicator redesign

 What to avoid:

-• Avoid using confusing or imprecise copy that misleads users' decisions or create a negative impression.
+• Avoid using confusing or imprecise copy that misleads users' decisions or creates a negative impression.

 • Avoid using too many elements in the progress bar as this can cause misalignment on mobile devices.